Washington, DC

 Scope/Solutions

 Children’s National wanted to provide patients and their families with a garden where they could enjoy time outdoors.
-The Bunny Mellon Healing Garden dedicated to the First Ladies of the United States, located on the third level of the original 1970s building, is surrounded on three sides by taller wings of the glass-enclosed hospital and opens toward the city on the fourth side.
-SGH evaluated the existing roof structure and waterproofing, designed strengthening, consulted on new plaza waterproofing, and designed new structural components for the new rooftop garden.
+The Bunny Mellon Healing Garden dedicated to the First Ladies of the United States is located on the third level of the original 1970s building.
+Its surrounded on three sides by taller wings of the glass-enclosed hospital and opens toward the city on the fourth side.
+SGH evaluated the existing roof structure and waterproofing, designed strengthening, consulted on new plaza waterproofing, and designed structural components for the new rooftop garden.

-- Visited the site to assess the existing roof membrane and document the roof structure, primarily consisting of full-story trusses supporting the roof and an interstitial utility level
+- Visited the site to assess the existing roof membrane and document the roof structure, primarily comprising full-story trusses supporting the roof and an interstitial utility level

 - Helped expedite the project schedule by preparing a roof loading plan, which allowed the hospital to secure a permit and begin structural strengthening in advance of receiving a completed landscape design